HITECHCRIME/HC_SG128_Roped/README.md

 ```
 blame it on BLOSSOM
 SOME OF THEM LIKE ARSON
-fuckin' then larcens (fucking being nicer) BROKE ALL
+fuckin' then larcens / (fucking being nicer)
+BROKE ALL

 suck it all righteooo-
--s all the GANG GET IT ON
+-s all the GANG GO GET IT ON
 - - - - THIS PLACE UP

 GOT IT ALL roghten